-"What if she did hear me ?" exclai Abby, a little piqued. " I'll repeat it again for her benefit, if she stands there staring at me much longer."
+"What if she did hear me !" exclaimed Abby, a little piqued.
+"I'll repeat it again for her benefit, if she stands there staring at me much longer."

 "Oh, Abby!" said Alice.
-Come wav!"
+Come-

 "Go yourself, and comfort the cry-baby.
-See ! she has gone to her bench to whimper away again.
-I do hate a ninny !"
+See! she has gone to her bench to whimper away again.
+I do hate a ninny!"

-Very few of the girls were so hardhearted as Abby ; but they were, without reaily knowing it, very much ruled by her opinion, because they stood in great fear of her power of raising a laugh against them.
-So, instead of going to comfort up a crony-ship, and I suspect it is getting little Louise and make her feel at home, they joined in a laugh at her expense, and went of in a troop, to follow Abby to the 'spring.'
+Very few of the girls were so hardhearted as Abby; but they were, without really knowing it, very much ruled by fear of her power of raising a laugh against, them.
+So, instead of going to comfort little Louise and make her feel at home, they joined in a laugh at her expense, and went of in a troop, to follow Abby to the 'spring.'
 One or two-Alice for one -gazed up timidly at the window, but did not dare to turn and go in, where Louise sat sobbing with her face leaned on her atlas.

 "Oh dear!" she sighed, lifting her red eyes for a moment into the sunshine, which fell in a golden shower over her head, as though it longed to cheer her up, and call her out to play.
-"Oh dear !
-I wish"-The very act of wishing brought a fresh burst of grief, and she dropped her face again.
-"Homesick, eh, little one ?" asked one of the larger young ladies, passing by her desk.
+"Oh dear!
+I wish"again.

+"Homesick, eh, little one?" asked one

-Louise started up in confusion, and stared timidly at her, as though she did not know whether she were an enemy or a friend.
+Louise started up in confusion, and stared timidly at her, as though she did not know whether she were an enemy or a friend

-"Want to go home, hey ?" added the other.
-"N-no, ma'am !" stammered Louise, turning her head away to hide her tearsprinkled cheeks.
+"Want to go home, hey?" added the

+"N-no, ma'am!" stammered Louise, turning her head away to hide her tearsprinkled cheeks.

 "Oh, well, I'll let you have your cry out," said the other going away and taking no further notice of her.

 The day passed thus.
-Louise did not centure to either the dinner or the supper tables, but crouched in a corner of when the others were not with her.
+Louise did not centure to either the dinner or the supper tables, but crouched in a corner of he school-room, looking up into the sky, when the others were not with her.
 The teacher thought that she was sullen, and and not disposed to become acquainted in her new home.
-The scholars had made by was the hindmost.

-up their minds that she was very disagreeable sort of girl, besides being "green," and they didn't care anything about her.
+The scholars had made up their minds that she was very disagreeable sort of girl, besides being "green," and they didn't care anything about her.
 So the poor thing went uncared for until bed-time, when a servant was sent to show her to her sleeping place.

-She was taken into a large room, where most of the girls of her age also had their beds set against the wall, all in a row .--Hers was exactly between those of Laura and Abby.
+She was taken into a large room, where most of the girls of her age also had their beds set against the wall, all in a row .-Hers was exactly between those of Laura and Abby.